trivago/gollum/docs/src/gen/formatter/groktojson.rst

 .. code-block:: yaml

-	This example will transform the an unstructured input to a structured json output.
+	This example transforms unstructured input into a structured json output.

 	Example input:
 	 us-west.servicename.webserver0.this.is.the.measurement 12.0 1497003802

 	Output:
 	 {
 	   "datacenter": "us-west",